NCERT Solutions for Class 11 Biology Chapter 1 - The Living World

 Answer:

-Family refers to that taxonomic category which contains one or more related genera.
+Family refers to that taxonomic category that contains one or more related genera.
 For example, the family Solanaceae contains a number of genera like Solanum, Withania, Datura etc. All genera of a family are related through some common features or correlated characters.

 Q9.
 Define and understand the following terms: